369gtech/Destiny-Of-The-Universe-Game-Prologue/README.md

 <h4>3.
 Hive Faction - Libra (Elite Faction ECLIPSE)</h4>
 <p>From the Grey Tri-Faction</p>
 <ul>
-  <li>Dave of the Magic Clan - Head of Hive, the Elite Faction ECLIPSE and the Left hand of The Galactic Alliance</li>
+  <li>Dave of the Magic Clan - Head of Hive, the Elite Faction ECLIPSE and the Left Hand of The Galactic Alliance</li>
   <p></p>
   <ul><li>Blocktread of the Heal Clan</li>
   <li>Peak of the Archer Clan</li>